-Permanent magnet motors come in an every expanding number of designs and magnet bonding adhesives are available to meet every new challenge.
+Permanent magnet motors come in an ever expanding number of designs and magnet bonding adhesives are available to meet every new challenge.

-The primary driver for the vast array of industrial adhesives available for magnet bonding is the diversity of the size and performance characteristics required in the electric motors, speakers and other applications that require magnet bonding.
+The primary driver for the vast array of industrial adhesives available is the diversity of the size and performance characteristics required in the electric motors, speakers, and other applications that require magnet bonding.
 The primary industrial adhesive categories are 1.
 Structural acrylic adhesives, 2.
 Single part epoxy adhesives and 3.
 Cyanoacrylate adhesives.

-Structural acrylic adhesives are often preferred to epoxy for magnet bonding as no heating ovens are required.
-There are several types to choose from and again all provide high strength.
+One advantage Structural acrylic adhesives offer over epoxy for magnet bonding is they can cure at room temperature.
+Thus, no need for heating ovens.
+There are several types to choose from, and again all provide high strength.
 External mix systems are ideal for large magnets (~3” and greater).
 The application involves two dispense nozzles that point toward each other such that the two components of the magnet bonding adhesive contact each other mid-stream before they fall onto the magnets – pressing this mixture into the can completes the mixing process.

-Some products can be applied separately such that a bead of one component is dispensed on top of a bead of the other component.
-This method is also used on larger magnets.
+Some products are applied separately such that a bead of one component is on top of a bead of the other component.

 Permabond has been manufacturing magnet bonding adhesives for several decades!
-Our chemists are experienced at asking all the right questions to assist in selecting the best industrial adhesive for your unique application.
-Although we have a large selection of proven products, we also customer formulate to meet unique requirements.
-Contact Permabond at email@example.com.
+Our chemists will ask the right questions to assist in selecting the best industrial adhesive for your unique application.
+Although we have a large selection of proven products, we also custom formulate to meet unique requirements.
+Contact Permabond or firstname.lastname@example.org